Daniela Balslev

 A former PhD student, Barthel Odoj, and I reported that an eye position signal in the somatosensory cortex (eye proprioception or oculoproprioception) is specific for spatial attention.
 This signal is less important for locating external objects (where to reach) and more important for allocating internal priorities for perception (where to attend).

 This discovery is exciting not only because it shows that a basic sensorimotor signal can play a selective role in cognition rather than in movement control, but also because it indicates a potential disease mechanism in spatial neglect.
 Spatial neglect is a common disorder in stroke survivors characterized by a lateral displacement in the focus of attention, often to the right of the body midline.
 We found that when patients with spatial neglect are given an attention cue, they do not attend to its exact location, but rather, slightly to the right of it.
 This error is present even in their right, "normal", hemispace.
 Could a disease mechanism in spatial neglect be an error in the cortical gaze direction signal?
-Our research predicts that such an error could selectively impact the brain's attentional priority map.
+Our research predicts that such an error could selectively impact the brain's attentional priority map (Figure).
 Could one treat spatial neglect by targetting the oculoproprioceptive signal using repetitive transcranial magnetic stimulation?

 Contact